Letters of Recommendation

 There is a field on our application to indicate the names of your recommenders.
 Please notify us via email if you anticipate changes to that list after you have submitted your application.

 How do I submit my letters of recommendation?

 Submit your letters through the Law School Admission Council (LSAC).
 Your recommendations will be copied and sent to us electronically with your CAS report as part of your subscription.
-Follow the directions on the Law Services website to use this service.
+Follow the directions on the LSAC website to use this service.